|

 to read 'Upper East Side/Palo Alto' for 'complex/enriched' and 'South

 Bronx/East Los Angeles' for 'isolated/deprived.'"
-He prefers "complex"
+Although he prefers "complex"

 and "isolated" to "enriched" and "impoverished"

-or "deprived."
-Regardless, these various labels to a significant
+or "deprived," these various labels to a significant

 the behaviors that they elicit?
 Research